 The spell disguises physical appearance as well as clothing, armor, weapons, and equipment.
 You can make the creature seem up to 30 centimeters shorter or taller and appear thin, fat, or in between.
 You can’t change a creature’s body type, so you must choose a form that has the same basic arrangement of limbs.
 Otherwise, the extent of the illusion is up to you.
 The spell lasts for the duration, unless you dismiss it on your turn (no action required).

 The changes wrought by this spell fail to hold up to physical inspection.
 For example, if you use this spell to add a hat to a creature’s outfit, objects pass through the hat, and anyone who touches it would feel nothing or would feel the creature’s head and hair.
 If you use this spell to appear thinner than you are, the hand of someone who reaches out to touch you would bump into you while it was seemingly still in midair.

-A creature can use an action to inspect a creature, making an ability check using Perception (Intelligence) against your spell save DC.
+A creature can use an action to inspect a creature, making an ability check using Insight (Intelligence) against your spell save Difficulty.
 If it succeeds, it becomes aware that the creature is disguised.

-You can target two additional creatures for each additional mana or psi expended.
+You can target two additional creatures for each additional mana expended.
 The creatures must be within 5 meters of each other when you target them.